nathabee/PomoloBee/docs/WORKLOG.md

 ---

 ### April 21 2025
-- **Hours Worked**: 3 hours
+- **Hours Worked**: 4 hours
 - **Tasks Completed**:
   - ✅ **App** – Ensured naming consistency for synchronization-related components: image files, pending images, and other local configuration data.
   - ✅ **App** – Refactored error logging to access the URI directly from the cache, removing dependency on the view layer.
   - ✅ **App** – Standardized error logging: detailed messages are written to the log at the point of failure, while only boolean success/failure is propagated back to the screen level.
   - ✅ **App** – Implemented the `sharedViewModels` concept so screens can work with a unified view model container, reducing boilerplate.
-  - 🐞 **BUG 1 (Pending)** – In `HistoryImageScreen`, images display correctly initially, but selecting a field results in no images shown.
+  - 🐞 **BUG 1** – In `HistoryImageScreen`, images display correctly initially, but selecting a field results in no images shown.
 Needs investigation: likely a filtering issue by ID or description.
 Consider adding an "All Fields / All Rows" option.
+  - **BUG1 correction**: add "all field" and "all row". problem was due to inconsistency   : two different JSON serialization systems:GSON and Kotlin serialisation change ImageData.kt and CameraScreen to save image in json file
   - 🐞 **BUG 2 (Pending)** – `LocationScreen` shows two “Save and Continue” buttons.
 Needs cleanup.

 ---